stormpath/stormpath.github.io/source/console/product-guide/latest/_sources/groups.txt

   Deleting a Group erases the Group and all its membership relationships.
 User Accounts that are members of the Group will not be deleted.

-  We recommend that you disable a Group rather than delete it, if you believe you might need to retain the user data or application connections.
+  we recommend that you disable a Group rather than delete it, if you believe you might need to retain the user data or application connections.

 Deleting a Group is done from the `Groups page <https://api.stormpath.com/ui2/index.html#/groups>`__.
 In the "Action" column, click on **Delete**.
 This will bring up a confirmation dialog.
 Once you have read the dialog, select the "I Understand" checkbox and then click on **Delete Group**.